adivakaruni/adivakaruni.github.io/_pages/about.md

 -   Industrial Organization

 I specialize in the empirical analysis of massively large datasets using R, Python, and SQL.
 You can reach me at [anantha.divakaruni@uib.no](anantha.divakarun@uib.no).

+I also teach a final-year undergraduate course [ITØK 264](https://www.uib.no/emne/IT%C3%98K264): **Financial Technology**.

+I obtained my PhD in applied economics from Ghent University, Belgium in 2017.
+I also spent two years as a Barclays research fellow in finance at the Saïd Business School, University of Oxford, United Kingdom.

 [Please find my CV here](https://adivakaruni.github.io/files/cs_nov2022.pdf)